Rani Therapeutics’ $73M IPO will fund upcoming clinical trials – TechCrunch

 The company’s leadership does have a track record of successful exits in the biotech space.

-Rani Therapeutics was founded in 2012 by Mir Imran, a founder who has already overseen several exits and acquisitions of medical device companies.
+Rani Therapeutics was founded in 2012 by Mir Imran, who has already overseen several exits and acquisitions of medical device companies.
 In 1985, Imran developed an implantable cardiac defibrillator as part of his first company, Intec Systems, which was later acquired by Eli Lilly.
-Since, he has started 20 different medical device companies, of which 15 have either IPOed or been acquired.
+Since, he has started 20 medical device companies, of which 15 have either IPOed or been acquired.

 However, for now, Rani Therapeutics financials report significant losses.
 Net losses for 2019 and 2020 totaled $26.6 million and $16.7 million, respectively.
 As of March 2021, the company was running a deficit of $119.6 million.